knkrn5/Programming-Concepts/git/git.md

-git branch -r # lists all remote branches git branch -a # See All Branches (Local + Remote) git checkout -b <new-branch-name> # Creates the new branch from the current branch and switches to newly-created-branch from the current branch, here -b is shortcut for "git branch new-branch + git checkout new-branch" git branch -d <branch-name> # Deletes the branch locally(not from the remote) git push <remote-name> --delete <branch-name> # Deletes the branch from remote git push <remote-name> <source_branch>:<target_branch> # If you leave out the <source_branch> (i.e. it's blank before the colon), git will then delete the target-branch
+git branch -r # lists all remote branches git branch -a # See All Branches (Local + Remote) git checkout -b <new-branch-name> # Creates the new branch from the current branch and switches to newly-created-branch from the current branch, here -b is shortcut for "git branch new-branch + git checkout new-branch" git switch -c feature #Modern way to Create the new branch from the current branch and switches to newly-created-branch from the current branch, here -c is shortcut for "git branch new-branch + git switch new-branch" git branch -d <branch-name> # Deletes the branch locally(not from the remote) git push <remote-name> --delete <branch-name> # Deletes the branch from remote git push <remote-name> <source_branch>:<target_branch> # If you leave out the <source_branch> (i.e. it's blank before the colon), git will then delete the target-branch